The Accord Melisma

 Melody or Bass line?

-A special input, LHAND, lets you pulse a musically pleasing bass line that
+A special input, LHAND (left-hand), lets you pulse a musically pleasing bass line that

 always follows the present chord playing according to musical rules that